orbitse/Awesome-Law-NLP-Research-Work/README.md

 - **Chat Analysis Triage Tool: Differentiating contact-driven vs. fantasy-driven child sex offenders**(2019), Kathryn C Seigfried-Spellar et al. Forensic Science International (Online); DOI:10.1016/j.forsciint.2019.02.028
 The Chat Analysis Triage Tool (CATT) is an investigative tool based on natural language processing methods, for analyzing and comparing chats between minors and contact-driven vs. non-contract driven offenders.
 Using an SVM classifier, classes were differentiated based on character trigrams.
 The algorithms provide an identification of an offender’s risk level based on the likelihood of contact offending as inferred from the model, which assists law enforcement in the triage and prioritization of cases involving the sexual solicitation of minors.

 - **CLAUDETTE: an automated detector of potentially unfair clauses in online terms of service**(2019), Marco Lippi et al. Artificial Intelligence and Law; Dordrecht Vol. 27, Iss.
-2, 117-139. [[PDF]](https://arxiv.org/pdf/1805.01217.pdf)
+2, pp. 117-139. [[PDF]](https://arxiv.org/pdf/1805.01217.pdf)

 - **Deep learning in law: early adaptation and legal word embeddings trained on large corpora**(2019), Ilias Chalkidis et al. [[PDF](https://link.springer.com/article/10.1007/s10506-018-9238-9)]

+- **Semi-automatic knowledge population in a legal document management system**(2019), Guido Boella et al. Artificial Intelligence and Law; Dordrecht Vol. 27, Iss.
+2, pp. 227-251.
+DOI:10.1007/s10506-018-9239-8  [PDF](https://scholar.google.com/scholar?hl=en&lr=&q=Recurrent%20neural%20network-based%20models%20for%20recognizing%20requisite%20and%20effectuation%20parts%20in%20legal%20texts+author%3ANguyen)

 ----------
 ### Project ###